Irmine/GoMine/README.md

 If you want to use a development version:
 1. Install Go 1.9.2 from the official release page.
-2. Use: `git clone --recursive https://github.com/Irmine/GoMine` to download the full repository.
+2. To clone the repository, use either: `go get github.com/Irmine/GoMine`, or, if you have Git installed: `git clone --recursive https://github.com/Irmine/GoMine`
 3. Navigate into the GoMine/src folder and execute: `go build`.
 It will now start compiling GoMine.
 4. An executable should have appeared.
 Execute it to run the server.